LegendEvent/Acontext/ROADMAP.md

   - Use `pg_trim` to support `grep` and `glob` in Disks
   - Use `pg_trim` to support keyword-matching `grep` and `glob` in Spaces

-- [ ] Integrate Claude Skill

-  - Space: integrate Claude skill into Space

-  - Sandbox with Artifacts：Simple Code Sandbox

 Session - Context Engineering

 - [ ] Session - message version control
 - [ ] Session - Context Offloading based on Disks

+Sandbox

+- [ ] Add sandbox resource in Acontext
+- [ ] Integrate Claude Skill

 Sercurity&Privacy

-- [ ] Use project api key to encrypt context data.
+- [ ] Use project api key to encrypt context data in S3